musfy/alx-low_level_programming/0x01-variables_if_else_while/README.md

     * File: 1-last_digit.c

-## 2-I sometimes suffer from insomnia.
+## 2. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game

 Write a program that prints the alphabet in lowercase, followed by a new line.